 Yoga Nidra, translated loosely as yogic sleep, is a process that engages a sub conscious exploration of your breath, body, balancing of emotions, self-healing and a visualization journey.
 It is a specific type of yoga that promotes rest and restoration through mindful deep sub conscious form of meditation.

-Restorative yoga is a style of yoga suited to all.
+Restorative Yoga is a style of yoga suited to all.
 It encourages physical, mental and emotional release and relaxation.
-It is a practice focused on slowing down, releasing and relaxing your body and muscles into long holds using props.
+It is a practice focused on slowing down, and using props to support your arms, legs and torso in gentle and relaxing postures.

 Flow Yoga is a style of yoga practice that includes syncing breath with movement.
 Flow classes can range from beginner to advanced styles of movement and poses.
 Expect to move throughout the entire practice, leading up to a restful savasana.

 Gentle/Hatha Flow - These classes are slow paced and gentle in nature.
-During your practice you flow from pose to pose using pranayama breathing practices.
-These classes are great for those new to yoga, those interested in learning the poses, relaxation techniques, and becoming comfortable with yoga.
-Expect to move slow and with intention.
+During your practice you will flow from pose to pose using intentional breathing, or pranayama.
+These classes are great for those new to yoga, and those interested in learning poses, postures, relaxation techniques, and becoming more comfortable with all aspects of yoga.

 Vinyasa Flow -Vinyasa is an approach to yoga in which you move from one pose directly into the next.
 There's a flow to a Vinyasa yoga session, though the specific poses and the pace of the flow vary from one instructor to the next.
 Yoga Flow can generally be defined as a yoga class that incorporates energetic movement through a series of asanas (yoga postures), by which the student experiences a sense of fluid physical motion.
-Additionally, a teacher who is teaching flow will have a theme and sequence of poses to support the class theme.
+Additionally, most instructors will have a theme for each class and use the sequence and postures to support this.

-Power Flow - Power yoga specifically focuses on body movements which help in improving cardiovascular output, physical fitness, and firmness while yoga focuses on body positions hence improving mental, internal, and external stability.
+Power Flow - Power yoga is an intense sequence that specifically focuses on body movements which help in improving cardiovascular output, physical fitness, and tone.
+Using breath and postures together in strong and rapid sequence improves mental, internal, and external stability.

 Kids & Family Yoga is a growing trend these days.
 Family yoga classes are those that can be experienced together as a family.
 That includes parents, sons, daughters, grandparents – even aunts, uncles and cousins.
-In general, family yoga classes often include things like: Group and partner yoga poses.
-Fun games.
-Reading of youth oriented yoga stories and myths with the kids/families acting out the stories with yoga poses.
+In general, family yoga classes often include things like group and partner yoga poses, fun games, and kids/families acting out youth-oriented yoga stories and myths with yoga poses.